Help Center

 Unexpected Color or Gamma

-• Verify the input color space matches your source media (e.g. ACEScg for EXR).
+• Verify the input color space matches your source media (for example ACEScg for EXR, ARRI LogC for ARRI, or Blackmagic Design Film for BRAW).

 • Confirm your playback tool (VLC, QuickTime, Resolve) honors the embedded color profile.